 • Avoid over-production of marketing and publicity material by reviewing distribution lists and regularly updating databases.

-• Place recycling bins inside your store, in the break room, or outside near the entrance to give customers and employees the opportunity to divert recyclable items.
+• Place recycling bins inside the store, in break rooms, and outside near the entrance so both customers and employees can easily divert waste.

 mosaic series full bin signage